amadoukabirsaleh/Android-App-Fragments-/README.md

 ## Overview

 * The app contains 4 fragments, one displaying a recyclerview that lists skincare products.
-* The ListFrag displays the recyclerView, ProductInfo Frag & OwnerInfoFrag which display details about the product
+* The ListFrag displays the recyclerView, ProductInfo Frag & OwnerInfoFrag display details about the product
-* The has different views in portrait and landscape mode, hiding/showing some fragments accordingly
+* The app has different views in portrait and landscape mode, hiding/showing some fragments accordingly
 * The app has one broadcast listener : wifi/mobile data broadcast listener(a Toast message indicating it)
 * Images are fetched locally and data from SQLite database
 * The database is used to store all information about products, in table.